 If you require more pictures or videos, please e-mail me at: firstname.lastname@example.org

 When we arrived back to Kuala we stayed in the Ramada Invito Suites, again.
 You can walk to the Petrona Towers and the KL tower from this hotel.
-Kuala is so beautiful at night, so I would highly recommended walking.
+Kuala is absolutely stunning at night, so I highly recommended walking.

 Attractions in Kuala:

 There are so many things to do in Kuala, but we had limited time, so we had to be selective.
 I was sad to not have been able to see the Sultan Abdul Samad building, but next time.
 The attractions we did get to see are below.

 The Petronas Twin Towers are the city’s iconic symbols and at 1,483 feet tall it makes them the tallest twin structures in the world.
 They are 558 feet above the ground.

 “We travel not to escape life but for life not to escape us.”

 Batu Caves is a must when in Malaysia.
 It has a series of caves and temples inside, but you have to climb a steep flight of 272 steps to reach the top, but it is worth it.
 I recommend wearing your best sneakers and making sure your outfit for that day is comfortable.

 Entrance to the top.
 The day you visit the caves you can skip leg day